Hours for Spring 2018

-The Augsburg College food shelf, Campus Cupboard, provides free food to students throughout the year.
+The Augsburg University food shelf, Campus Cupboard, provides free food to students throughout the year.
 Campus Cupboard is located in Hoversten Chapel of Foss Center by the back stairwell to the balcony.
-It operates three days a week and is staffed by students in collaboration with the Campus Kitchen program at Augsburg.
+It operates five days a week and is staffed by students in collaboration with the Campus Kitchen program at Augsburg.

 Using the Food Shelf

 Donations of non-perishable food items are accepted in collection bins at the Welcome Desk and Einstein’s (in Christensen), the Campus Ministry/Theater Office (in Foss), and the Urn/Mort and Anderson dorm lobbies.

 The Campus Cupboard, which opened in February 2013, is the work of partnership between faculty, staff, and students who originally came together as part of the Fighting Poverty at Augsburg special interest group and the Creating an Inclusive Campus conference.
 The food shelf is supported by Campus Kitchen at Augsburg, A’viands, and the Thrivent Leadership Fellows.
 Learn more about the process of starting a food shelf in our guide for the Campus Kitchens Project!